pb10005/diagram-vue/README.md

 },
 nodeClicked(id /* identifier of node */) {
    /* event handler */
-   console.log("your cliked in node: ", id)
+   console.log("your clicked in node: ", id)
 },
 linkClicked(id /* identifier of link */) {
    /* event handler */
-   console.log("your cliked in link: ", id)
+   console.log("your clicked in link: ", id)
 }
 ```